 - Rent out your home.
 If you can rent out your house to cover mortgage payments and rent a place that is less expensive, then you might be able to save some money.
 But don’t forget, you’ll still be responsible for maintenance and repairs and any damage that occurs while renters are residing there.

 But sometimes the simplest solution of all is one you might not have even known about.
 Home investors like Big State Home Buyers are happy to help out homebuyers in this situation.
 You won’t have to worry about real estate agents and getting your house ready for potential buyers.
 You won’t have to fret about whether renters will keep your house in good condition or a loan modification will do the trick.
-And best of all, you don’t have to think about that ugly word: foreclosure.
+And best of all, you don’t have to think about that dirty little word: foreclosure.

 Call 713-574-0570 now or fill out our quick action form to find out how Big State Home Buyers can help you in your upside-down mortgage.